sandeepnegi1996/ObsidianNotes/_inbox/fleeting/What is dependency injection.md

 ### Core
-1. create beans that is managed by SpringContainer that is applicationContext
+1. create beans that is managed by Spring Container that is `ApplicationContext`
 2. and now we can inject these beans inside another classes.
 3. we can inject by constructor or setters or using @Autowired